JetBrains/kotlin-multiplatform-dev-docs/topics/journal/cross-platform-mobile-development.md

 [//]: # (title: What is cross-platform mobile development?)

-[//]: # (description: Cross-platform mobile development helps you save a lot of time and effort.
-See why many developers have already switched to this cost-efficient technology.)
+<web-summary>Cross-platform mobile development helps you save a lot of time and effort.
+See why many developers have already switched to this cost-efficient technology.</web-summary>

 Nowadays, many companies are facing the challenge of needing to build mobile apps for multiple platforms, specifically for both Android and iOS.
 This is why cross-platform mobile development solutions have emerged as one of the most popular software development trends.